Engage with the Alumni Council now!

 Alumni Council Board of Directors

-A Richmond, Virginia, native, Dr. Taylor D. Lyne worked at his family’s veterinary practice beginning at age 10 and later become a kennel assistant there.
+Dr. Taylor D. Lyne, a Richmond, Virginia native, worked at his family’s veterinary practice beginning at age 10 and later became a kennel assistant there.
 Lyne completed his undergraduate education at Emory and Henry College and Virginia State University.
 He enrolled at MSU for veterinary school because its curriculum enabled him to gain clinical knowledge earlier than at other institutions.
 He graduated from MSU in 1994 with his Doctor of Veterinary Medicine degree and returned to the family business as veterinarian-in-charge and eventually owner.
-Lyne Enterprise LLC consisted of Chester Animal Clinic and West Chester Pet Resort—all around Chester, Virginia, where he resides.
+Lyne Enterprise LLC consisted of Chester Animal Clinic and West Chester Pet Resort, all around Chester, Virginia, where he resides.
 He volunteers his time as a mentor to new graduates, imparting best practices to the next generation of veterinarians.
 Not only has Lyne mentored senior students at MSU, but also at Virginia Polytechnic Institute and State University and through Blue Ridge Community College.

 Dr. Robert A. Watson is a 1994 graduate of Mississippi State University College of Veterinary medicine.
 Originally from Cleveland, Mississippi in the delta, Dr. Watson graduated from Cleveland High School in 1985, and received his B.S. in biology from Delta State University in 1989.
 He is married to the former Dr. Dianne Smith (MSU CVM 1993) of Brookhaven.
 They have four grown children, 3 dogs, and 6 cats.
 When not in the clinic, Dr. Watson enjoys the outdoors hunting, fishing, attending MSU sports, and spending time with family.